Use These Rugby Players’ Advice To Become Fit, Fast and Strong

 These figures have changed how his players think about getting into shape and maintaining their physique.
 It’s made the hot-blooded Bok hooker Bismarck du Plessis train differently; he’s not training solely to become a bigger athlete, he’s doing it to become a better athlete.
 “A lot of people think that there is no real scientific approach within conditioning, and that it’s really just about traditional bodybuilding type of programmes,” Steele says.

 It’s harnessing power from your strength reserves to use as an efficient use of this force that makes the difference between Bismarck or Arno Botha and, say, you.
 “You realise that your superior athletes are the ones that are able to generate more power,” Steele says.

 “True athletes – the ones who are able to develop high-end power output – are those who have recognised that’s it’s not just about how much they weigh, it’s about how they can transfer that body-weight,” Steele explains.

-Squats and lunges need to become your best friends when building up your strength foundations.
+Squats and lunges need to become your best friends when building up your strength foundations to become rugby fit.
 And not just the traditional ones either.
 Do front, Zercher and overhead squats, as well as the original back-based version.
 This will build strength in different areas, as well as keep your muscles guessing.
 For lunges, mix up the direction of your step: step to each side, at angles and then behind you.
 In real life you don’t only move forwards, so your training should reflect that.

 Ignite Your Muscles